squf/fl-studio/source/content/fl studio/mastering.md

 	![[Pasted image 20241112193810.png]]

-now that the basic set-up steps are done, we can start going into some details on mastering tools and practices. like i said previously, if you were just mastering all in one file and exporting out an mp3, even just these simple steps will already make your songs sound way better, but there is a lot more to mastering than just this.
+now that the basic set-up steps are done, we can start going into some details on mastering tools and practices, even just these simple steps will already make your songs sound way better, next we will look into some more tools to take our master to the next level.

 # EQ (Equalization)
 ---
-you can think of EQ as "sculpting frequencies" with a collection of volume knobs, represented by the frequency bands they control. this probably sounds confusing, but basically you know what a volume knob is and what it does, so just imagine there are 7 of them, and each of these 7 volume knobs controls a specific frequency range in your song (think Hertz and Kilohertz -- i'll post a handy Hz guide at the bottom of this section).
+EQ is how you'll sculpt your song's sound frequencies using a series of virtual volume controls, each tied to a specific frequency range. imagine a set of seven volume knobs, but instead of controlling the overall volume of the track they each adjust the volume of a particular frequency range within the sound (measured in Hz and kHz). one knob might control sub bass tones, another would handle crispy high frequencies.
+EQ will allow you to emphasize or cut out certain parts of the mix, making a more polished and well balanced mix in the end. check out the handy Hz guide at the bottom of this section for a better sense of which frequencies correspond to different sounds.

 there are always exceptions or different ways of doing things, but here are two general EQ tips i've learned:

 * **it's better to cut than to boost:** for example you've got a part of your song where the bass is taking up the whole mix and it's hard to hear the nice higher pitched synths you so carefully crafted. instead of boosting the high end melodic parts, try cutting the bass a bit by EQ'ing the low end instead.

-* **it's best to make very small adjustments:** if you just start cutting out like 20 dB of your mix, its going to sound very unnatural and likely bad.
+* **it's best to make very small adjustments:** if you just start cutting out like 20 dB of your mix, its going to sound very unnatural and likely bad. stick to 1-2 dB adjustments at a time and hear how it plays.

 ---